kubestellar/kubestellar/docs/content/Contribution guidelines/operations/code-management.md

 Add one of the listed emojis to the first character of the title of your new PR indicating the type of issue (bug fix, feature, etc)
 Complete the summary description field
-Complete the Related issue field by inserting the issue number preceded by the # character, for example "#1187" Decide whether this is a draft PR or if it's ready for review, and select the option you want by expanding on the Create Pull Reuest button.
+Complete the Related issue field by inserting the issue number preceded by the # character, for example "#1187" Decide whether this is a draft PR or if it's ready for review, and select the option you want by expanding on the Create Pull Request button.
 Assign a label to the PR from the available list of labels (a drop down list on the right side of the web page)

 Kubestellar CI pipeline: